foilen/tinyapps/README.md

 A couple small applications I made

-To compile and run:
+To compile and create zips in /apps/:
-* gradle run

-To create a zip:
-* gradle distZip
+* ./build.sh

 To load in Eclipse:
 * Simply import the projects as Gradle projects.